convention — extract code patterns

 All agents spawn in a single message.
 Each covers a specific layer group: build config, utilities, REST endpoints, DI/services, external clients, data access, DTOs/records, DDL/config, test data, and test patterns.
 Inactive layers for the detected stack are skipped automatically.

-3. Etalon selection (P3 — 1 architect agent)
+3. Etalon selection (P3 — 1 Plan agent, or the project’s architecture agent)

 Receives all 10 layer reports, scores candidates on pattern coverage, naming adherence, and anti-pattern count.
 Selects 1–2 etalon classes per layer.
 Resolves conflicts when the same class appears as a candidate for multiple layers.